francescoimola/my-site/_notes/works/tedx-greenwich.md

     </figure>
 </div>

-For _Journeys_ I also translated the programme of talks into a responsive and highly-accessible [website](https://journeys-tedx.glitch.me/) for the event attendees to stay informed of speakers, topics, and times.
+For "Journeys" I also translated the programme of talks into a responsive and highly-accessible [website](https://journeys-tedx.glitch.me/) for the event attendees to stay informed of speakers, topics, and times.
 I followed TEDx branding while bringing the site's visual language close to that of the University of Greenwich.
-I made it as lightweight as possible (internet signal in the venue is scarce, so I kept the site under 6KB) and built it so that it is accessible from any device and to all users.
+I made it as lightweight as possible (internet signal in the venue is scarce, so I kept the site under 6KB) and built it to be accessible from any device and to all users.

 <figure>
     <img src="assets/tedx/frame.jpg" alt="Mockup of a phone and a laptop with the TEDx 2021 programme website in their viewports" loading="lazy">